yurayura-nmr/nmrpipe-scripts/nmr-tools/r2_dispersion/README.rst

   FormatConverter -> Export -> NMRView -> filename.xpk

-If assignment is correctly done in CCPN, this should transfer the assignments to the peaklist.
+If assignment is correctly done in CCPN, this should transfer the assignments to the peaklist. xpk file should need no manual editing and can be used just as it is in cpmg2glove below.

 Intensity extraction
 """"""""""""""""""""